exasol/kafka-connector-extension/doc/user_guide/user_guide.md

   GROUP_ID            = 'exasol-kafka-udf-consumers';
 ```

-For example, given the Kafka topic named `SALES-POSITIONS`, we can import its
+For example, given the Kafka topic named `SALES-POSITIONS` containing avro
+encoded values, we can import its
 data into `RETAIL.SALES_POSITIONS` table in Exasol:

 ```sql